-Semi-confident she’s been a good enough white person to finally be invited to the Juneteenth cookout this year, self-proclaimed ally Allison Wetzel announced today she’s cautiously optimistic about her chances of attending one this three-day weekend.
+Semi-confident she’s been a good enough white person to finally be invited to the Juneteenth cookout, self-proclaimed ally Allison Wetzel announced today she’s cautiously optimistic about her chances of attending this year.

 “This year, I didn’t just keep putting the 10 anti-racist books I bought in 2020 in my Zoom backgrounds – I actually finally read one of them!” said Allison.
 “Thanks to Michelle Alexander’s The New Jim Crow, I never have to sound like as much of a misinformed dipshit about the War on Drugs as Seattle Times columnist Danny Westneat ever again!
 Okay, I know deep down that’s a low bar, but please just let me pat myself on the back for a moment – I need to manifest this and the Juneteenth cookout invite.
 I need to know what potato salad without raisins is like!”